-As you can see, maintaining proper cortisol levels has more to do with general self-care then it does anyone magic bullet.
-Nutrition, exercise, sleep, stress release, and relaxation all play a synergistic role in keeping your cortisol in-check.
+As you can see, maintaining proper cortisol levels has more to do with general self-care than it does any specific "magic bullet".

 No matter what your fitness goals are, whether it’s how to lower cortisol levels or not, 1st Phorm can help you achieve them.